OracularIS/smartdevops/docs/setupguide/policysetupguide.md

   In Smart DevOps, you can track all changes for regular objects that do not have identity columns.

-  This means even if a table or object doesn’t use an auto-generated primary key, Smart DevOps is still capable of capturing and versioning every update made to it.
+  This means even if a table or object does not use an auto-generated primary key, Smart DevOps is still capable of capturing and versioning every update made to it.

 ## Regular Objects - with identity columns